edgi-govdata-archiving/overview/gsoc/GSOC_2017_Application_proposal.md

 I do not have too much such kind of experiences, and this is the first open source project I would like to work on.

 **Teamwork:**
-Most of my previous projects needed team work and collaboration.
+Most of my previous projects needed teamwork and collaboration.
 And I have played a lot of different roles in these teams.
 But the key point for me is following interest-oriented under the problem driven strategy.
-It is enjoyable to play a role in a team and figure out the answer of the problem.
+It is enjoyable to play a role in a team and figure out the answer to the problem.

 **Interests:**
 I like coding and reading.
 And learning by doing is the way for me to consider any problem.
 Besides, I like climbing and geometry.